MadStu/RACE/README.md

 ```

 The first part is your TX_ID - the second part is your VOUT.
-Now open up the masternode configuration file by clicking Tools -> Open Masternode Configuration File Under all # put a new line which consists of the following data:
+Now open up the masternode configuration file by clicking Tools -> Open Masternode Configuration File.
+Under all #'s put a new line which consists of the following data:

 ```
 MN_NAME MN_PUBLIC_IP:8800 MN_KEY TX_ID VOUT